Single-Cell-Genomics-Group-CNAG-CRG/Tumor-Immune-Cell-Atlas/Random Forest/README.md

 ## Data

-* TICA Seurat object: downloaded as specified in the publication
+* TICA Seurat object: download it as specified in the publication
 * Supplementary table 2: excel file with the markers for each cell type.
-For simplicity, we provided in the ./data/ folder.
+For simplicity, we provid it in the ./data/ folder.

 ## Pipeline